top of page

 How to Get a Trade License?

-What does the Adult & Continuing Education Apprenticeship related instruction courses look like?
+What does the Adult & Continuing Education related instruction courses look like?

 Hybrid model –

-• Attend in-person class one night a week along with participating in a weekly “live” virtual class meetings over Zoom and/or Google Meets or completion of an online assignment.
+Attend in-person class one night a week along with participating in a weekly “live” virtual class meeting and/or an online assignment.

 Virtual model –